tmotagam/tmotagam.github.io/pages/markdown/tfx_docs.md

 #### Once you confim that the person/employee/student is example it will mark the attendance of the example in the excel sheet.

+#### The menu will create backups and export all the registers of all the CODE(s) you have.

-#### The menu will take you to this guide help you in checking new versions and also allowing you to report bugs or problems create backups and export all the registers of all the CODE(s) you have.
+#### Also the footer will take you to this guide help you in checking new versions and also allowing you to report bugs or problems.

 ![Usage Instruction](../../public/data/tfx/u21.webp)